 With us, the circle is complete.

-We organize sustainable cleanup actions on beaches and riverbanks.
-Large organizations already do fantastic work against plastic pollution, but much of the collected plastic still ends up in landfills.
+We organize sustainable cleanup activities on beaches and riverbanks.
+A lot is already being done worldwide to combat plastic pollution, but a large proportion of the collected plastic still ends up in open landfills today.

-As part of the Corsair Group, we go one step further.
-We don’t leave that waste lying around either: through pyrolysis we convert it into oil – back to the original raw material.
+We go a step further.
+We don’t let this difficult-to-process waste go to waste either: through advanced thermal processing, we convert it into oil – back to the original raw material.
+In this way, plastic regains value instead of becoming an end point.

-Our capacity grows every year, so we can sustainably process more and more plastic.
-Every recycled amount is accurately recorded and certified, fully in line with your CSRD and ESRS obligations.
-Transparent, measurable and impactful.
+Our processing capacity grows every year, allowing us to handle ever larger volumes in a sustainable manner.
+Every recycled quantity is accurately recorded and certified, fully aligned with applicable CSRD and ESRS obligations.
+Transparent, measurable, and with demonstrable impact.

 In Western Europe we properly separate our waste.
 We throw plastic in the right bin, thinking: “Good job.”
 But why does our waste then wash up on beaches in Turkey, Thailand or the Philippines?